saipavansiripuram/JavaScript-Interview-Questions/README.md

 # JavaScript-Interview-Questions

-## Q: What is Hositing in JavaScript ?
+## Q: What is Hoisting in JavaScript ?

 A: In JavaScript, hoisting is a behavior where variable and function declarations are moved to the top of their containing scope during the compilation phase, before the code is actually executed.